mr-ansar/layer-cake/doc/source/simulating-http-clients.rst

 An alternative implementation of :func:`clients_as_threads()` would have the parent process performing the :func:`~.connect()` and passing the resulting address to each instance of the :class:`ConnectAndRequest` class, rather than passing the IP and port.

-The only real value in such an implementation is as a demonstration of the difference between the internal, layer cake, asynchronous messaging and HTTP request-response messaging.
-HTTP does not support multiplexing of requests, forcing layer cake to queue the outgoing requests.
+The only real value in such an implementation is as a demonstration of the difference between the internal, **layer-cake**, asynchronous messaging and HTTP request-response messaging.
+HTTP does not support multiplexing of requests, forcing **layer-cake** to queue the outgoing requests.
 When a response is received it is forwarded to the original requesting party.
 The next pending request is then sent across the connection, and so on.
 This artificially imposes the request-response model.
-All this discreet handling allows fully asynchronous operation within the layer cake client and layer cake server, but in actual operation it is throttled by the presence of HTTP.
+All this discreet handling allows fully asynchronous operation within the **layer-cake** client and **layer-cake** server, but in actual operation it is throttled by the presence of HTTP.

 The ``clients_as_threads_2.py`` module is provided for reference.
 Enter a command like;